 |Classful routing protocol||Classless protocol, supports classful||Classless updates are sent|

-RIP v1 is known as Classful Routing Protocol because it doesn’t send information of mask in its routing update.
+RIP v1 is known as Classful Routing Protocol because it doesn’t send information of subnet mask in its routing update.

 >> Use debug command to get the details :# debug ip rip